rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 that ended with "I'm pro bussing", and she clearly meant the "buss" version.

+1. A procedure is worth 1000 pictures.  :csc151:art:teaching:
+Useful to think about as I consider the project for the new CSC 151.

 1. Fall reading list.  :overcommitment:dighum:

+1. Goldenberg's Peanut Chews.  :autobiographical:short:
+My favorite candy.
+(Which I don't eat any more.)
+Love the somewhat stale peanut taste, the consistency, etc.  Also brings back memories.
+My grandmother used to keep a dish of them in her front hallway.

 1. Understanding the HSSC.  :rants:rant retractions:short:
 At some point last year, I complained about the size and cost of the